 - People search online for a product or service

-They enter search terms (called keywords) into search engines like Bing or Yahoo.
+They enter search terms (called keywords) into search engines like Bing.

 - They find your ad

-If the keywords in your ad match a search, your ad appears next to or above search results on Bing and Yahoo.
+If the keywords in your ad match a search, your ad appears next to or above search results on Bing.

 - Customers reach out to you